Sexual assault and violence can have lasting impacts on individuals and communities. Here are five things everyone should know about sexual assault.

 2. Consent is key

 People often think that consent is something that you ‘give’ or ‘get’ in a sexual situation.
-However, consent is more of an agreement that people arrive at together.
+However, consent is an ongoing conversation and agreement that people arrive at together.
 Consent can include words or actions that create mutual understanding, clear willingness and acceptance of the conditions of any sexual activity.

 Consent must be established before people engage in any sexual activity.
 This gives us the opportunity to set personal boundaries and limits and understand the boundaries of others.